 The Science Behind Exercise and Mental Health

 Numerous studies have highlighted the positive effects of exercise on mental health.
 For instance, a study published in the Journal of Clinical Psychiatry found that exercise can be as effective as antidepressant medications for some people.
-Another
+Another Harvard T.H.
+Chan School of Public Health study revealed that running for 15 minutes a day or walking for an hour reduces the risk of major depression by 26%.

 Exercise affects the brain in many ways, including: